01 of 11

 McKinley Milk Glass Plate

-This early milk glass political plate features the profile of President William McKinley.
-It was made somewhere around 1900 and has an ornate open-work rim.
+This milk glass political plate features the profile of President William McKinley.
+It was made around 1900 and has an ornate, open latticework along the rim.

-- Condition: Very good to excellent considering that cold-painted decor on items like these is very easily scratched and worn away.
+- Condition: Very good to excellent considering that cold-painted decor is very easily scratched and worn away

 - Size: 9 1/4 inches in diameter